simonriou/chess/models.md

     - 64 batch size
     - 0.2 validation split
     - 10 epochs
-- `cnn_model2` was trained using the same parameters, but with a larger dataset
+- `cnn_model2` Was trained using the same parameters, but with a larger dataset
-- `cnn_model3` was trained using the same dataset as `cnn_model2`, except now on 50 epochs
+- `cnn_model3` Was trained using the same dataset as `cnn_model2`, except now on 50 epochs
-- `cnn_model4` is using the new normalization process for evaluations
+- `cnn_model4` Is using the new normalization process for evaluations
-- `cnn_model5` is using yet another normalization process
+- `cnn_model5` Is using yet another normalization process
-- `cnn_model6` has double input (matrix feature and turn feature), as well as the following parameters:
+- `cnn_model6` Has double input (matrix feature and turn feature), as well as the following parameters:
     - 2 Conv. layers (32 & 64, 3x3, same) w/ batch normalization & ReLu activation, for the matrix features only
     - Flattens the result
     - Concatenates it with the turn feature (scalar)